 On the day of Cage of Death dive

-I tried to deviate myself and asked few of the staff for the baby crocodile.
 One of the friendly staff attended me and walked me to the place where the baby crocodile was.
 During the walk, he briefed me about the safety precautions and instructions for the dive.
-He talked about the cage, dive experience and the failure points.
-The cage was made up of glass and was in circular in shape.
-It was supported by three set of chains.
+He talked about the cage, dive experience, and failure points.
+The cage was made up of glass and was in a circular shape.
+It was supported by three sets of chains.
 The first failure point was when the middle chain broke or malfunctioned.
 The second failure point was when the side two chains broke or malfunctioned.
 The third failure point was when the cage sank.
-The cage also had a rope (which I had not seen till it was pointed out to me) through which the cage could be pulled back up.
+The cage also had a rope (which I had not seen until it was pointed out to me) through which the cage could be pulled back up.

 After the briefing, the staff took me to the place where I could finish the paperwork and hold the baby crocodile.
 I tried to finish my paperwork as soon as possible.
 I was specifically told that the cage had some small strips of openings for the water to flow in and some people in the past had actually tried to insert their fingers into them to touch the crocodile.
 And the repercussion of doing that stupid mistake is that the person could lose their finger forever- as simple as that!

-Once done with the paperwork, the fun stuff began, where I had a photo shoot with a baby fresh water crocodile.
-It was fun – super super fun!
+Once done with the paperwork, the fun stuff began, where I had a photoshoot with a baby freshwater crocodile.

 After the photo shoot, it was almost time for me to change and head for the dive.
 I was nervous.
 I was alone in the cage and I was getting into a tank of a massive big crocodile.
 My adrenaline was pumping.